vikrampawar/book-highlights/pages/enterprise-api-management.md

 A hyperconnectivity mess occurs as a result of APIs being used in an ad hoc manner and without proper governance.  ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/188dfb16-5f8d-4b8b-8b7a-8bf2fc67e759.xhtml#e99d2692-6abc-4b2b-a48e-aebfc5b985f2))

+## Redaction

+Redaction refers to having the ability of removing, masking, and/or limiting the presence of fields within request/response payloads and/or headers ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/737629cf-280b-4a2a-8025-551f3865f7e2.xhtml#8cf98d6d-97aa-45ef-b36e-641c4598c85b))

+## API load balancing

+Instead, this capability refers to the ability of an API gateway to also act as a client-based load balancer, thus removing the need for a load balancer in between ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/e02b7b41-45c0-49cd-b92f-e775deb86c88.xhtml#d1ef5c14-be40-463a-a006-1ceea4587aa3))

 ## API monetization and billing

 A better and more commonly accepted definition is that API monetization refers to having the ability to drive revenue through the use of APIs ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/3382e422-9527-4fb7-9232-5b4cab26a838.xhtml#4feed0d5-963b-4716-a709-5ea63f7f04d2))

+## API orchestration service

+The solution is to adopt a process engine as the means to design and implement the business process orchestration in accordance with the business requirements.
+You can then expose the process orchestration as an API so it can be accessed from multiple consuming applications ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/a5f5bef3-55ec-4333-9b60-b3ee187b0ae0.xhtml#6550eb56-f4ff-4568-9008-0ef121772971))

 ## APIs as a driving force for many large acquisitions in the software industry